pal1000/mesa-dist-win/buildscript/readme.md

 The build script can grab Mesa3D code if Git is in PATH.
 It asks for the branch to pull from.
 Otherwise manually extract in `.`.
 Be warned that the archive is double packed.
 Rename extracted folder to `mesa`.
 - [LLVM source code](http://llvm.org/);

 Extract LLVM code in `.`.
 Rename extracted folder to `llvm`.
 LLVM 4.0 is the minimum version supported by this build scrpt as Visual Studio 2017 is the only version supported.
-Required to build high-performance drivers and libraries llvmpipe, swr, osmesa gallium JIT and graw (non-express configuration only).
+Required to build high-performance drivers llvmpipe and swr and JIT speed-up for other drivers and libraries.
 LLVM must be built in release mode with install target.
 This build script does it automatically or you can look [here](https://wiki.qt.io/MesaLlvmpipe).
 - [Ninja build system](https://github.com/ninja-build/ninja/releases)

 Optional, it reduces LLVM build size as it works with single configuration and also it is much faster and gentler with the storage device unlike Visual Studio MsBuild which requires a Release and a Debug configuration at minimum.
 If used, extract Ninja in `.\ninja`.
 If ninja is available my script asks if you want to use it when building LLVM.

 - [CMake 32 or 64 bit](https://cmake.org/download/#latest);

 You may use the installer or you can extract the zipped version in `.\cmake`.
-Required to build LLVM just-in-time recompiler used by Mesa high-performance drivers and libraries llvmpipe, swr, osmesa gallium JIT and graw.
+Required to build LLVM just-in-time recompiler used by Mesa high-performance drivers llvmpipe and swr and JIT speed-up for other drivers and libraries.
 - [Flex and Bison](https://sourceforge.net/projects/winflexbison/);

 Extract in `.\flexbison`.